rakeshnetha14/ChromTogether/README.md

 3)PWMs files in meme format for the TFs you want analyze co-occurrence for motif sites.
 Name the files with TF name i.e. for "ATF1" the PWM file is "ATF1.meme" and store all the files in a single directory.

-4) Reference genome sequence fasta file.
+4)Reference genome sequence fasta file.
 For example data set analysis, you can download the human reference genome(hg19) from the following link https://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/hg19.fa.gz

 ### Output files